Stellar mass dependence of galaxy size-dark matter halo radius relation probed by Subaru-HSC survey weak lensing measurements: Results

 \subsection{Galaxy size-stellar mass relation}

 In order to construct the size-mass relation for galaxies, we first converted our two-dimensional galaxy size ($R_{\rm e}$) measurements into our adopted galaxy size definition of three-dimensional half-light radius ($r_{1/2}$) following the prescription described in paragraphs above.
 Next, we divided our sample into a number of stellar mass bins having a width of 0.3 dex and computed the median galaxy size associated with each bin.
 The plot on the right panel of Figure \ref{fig4} shows the distribution of our sample in galaxy size-stellar mass plane.
 The grey contours mark 1$\sigma$-3$\sigma$ of the population in steps of 0.5$\sigma$.
 The black dots with error bars denote the median value of the three-dimensional half-light radius ($r_{1/2}$) and its standard error: 1.253$\sigma/\sqrt(N)$ where $\sigma$ is the standard deviation and $N$ is the number of observations \citep{Williams2001}.
-The red vertical line marks the stellar mass of $10^{11.3} {\rm M}_{\odot}$.
-We restrict our analysis of sizes to galaxies which have stellar masses below this limit.
-It has been argued in past studies that a single S\'ersic model may be too simple to represent the light distribution of large early-type galaxies with significant stellar haloes, making estimates of the half-light radius less reliable for such cases \citep{Huang2013, Huang2018}.
-The number of galaxies and the median value of three-dimensional half-light radius ($r_{1/2}$) associated with the stellar mass bins used for further analysis is listed in Table \ref{table 1}.
+The red vertical line marks the stellar mass of $10^{11.3} {\rm M}_{\odot}$. \preetish{We restrict our analysis of sizes to galaxies that have stellar masses below this limit.
+Above this mass limit, we have noticed inaccuracies in (SDSS photometry derived) stellar mass estimates for massive compact galaxies in the GAMA G02 field in \textsc{StellarMassesG02SDSS} catalog.
+The presence of these objects causes shredding of size-mass distribution beyond the stellar mass of $10^{11.4} {\rm M}_{\odot}$ as seen in the right panel of Figure \ref{fig4} that ultimately leads to median galaxy size-stellar mass relation to drop at the highest stellar mass end.
+This issue can be fixed by using stellar mass estimates from CFHT photometry derived \textsc{StellarMassesG02CFHTLS} catalog (available only for the G02 field) but that will make our sample inhomogeneous and can become a source of many systematic errors.}